collocations.org

 I must lay great stress on the need for secrecy.

-with the ~ on
+with the stress on

 a study of child development, with the stress on acquisition of social skills

-~ on
+stress on

-There''s been a lot of stress on getting drug sellers off the streets.
+There's been a lot of stress on getting drug sellers off the streets.

 3. emphasis on a word, syllable, etc.

-main, major, primary, strong | secondary, weak | sentence, word
+main, major, primary, strong

-VERB + STRESS
+VERB + stress

 carry, have, take

-Italian words usually have the main stress on the penultimate syllable in the word. | The first syllable takes the stress.
+Italian words usually have the main stress on the penultimate syllable in the word.

-place, put | mark
+place, put

 Mark the primary stress in each word.

-STRESS + VERB
+stress + VERB

 fall, go